See 2013-14 Accomplishments for more details

 Sediment and Erosion

-- A watershed management training unit was introduced into the SSU Preserves Land Management Internship program and included training in riparian restoration strategies and watershed management principles and skills.
-SSU Preserves Land Management Training Program
+- A watershed management training unit was introduced into the Center for Environmental Inquiry's Land Management Internship program and included training in riparian restoration strategies and watershed management principles and skills.
+CEI Land Management Training Program

 - Insect surveys at 3 City of Santa Rosa restoration sites established pre-project biodiversity baseline.
 Insect Biodiversity Monitoring at Riparian Restoration Sites in the City of Santa Rosa